-Financing risk
+(Re-)Financing risk

 Schiphol Group faces substantial financing needs in the coming years to fund its capital investment programmes as well as refinancings.
-Volatility and temporary closing of capital markets may hinder Schiphol Group in securing timely financing of major capital investment programmes and/or refinancing existing debt on attractive terms.
-As per March 31, 2014, Schiphol Group needs to refinance EUR 378 million up to and including 2018, which is 20 per cent. of the total debt per March 31, 2014.
+As per December 31, 2014, Schiphol Group needs to refinance EUR 538 million up to and including 2019, of which EUR 288 million is related to debt redemptions in 2016.